Our purpose is to create heroes, grow businesses, and change lives.

 IMPACT teaches business leaders how to build high-performing teams that achieve extraordinary digital sales and marketing results through coaching, online training, and in-person experiences.
 We look forward to joining you on your journey to becoming a hero for your own company.

-I lead a team at IMPACT whose sole purpose it is to help teams get the most out of their HubSpot investment, which includes developing strategies for how to use different areas of the tools effectively.
+I lead a team at IMPACT that's sole purpose is to help others get the most out of their HubSpot investment, which includes developing strategies for how to use different areas of the tools effectively.

 How to get the most out of the HubSpot platform